rubinusp/byu-cs460-f2021/lab-link-layer/README.md

 packets, but you may not use them for the lab.

-### Sending and Receiving
+### Sending and Receiving Frames

-Sending and receiving packets is described in the [documentation](https://github.com/cdeccio/cougarnet/blob/main/README.md#sending-and-receiving-frames).
+Sending and receiving frames is described in the [documentation](https://github.com/cdeccio/cougarnet/blob/main/README.md#sending-and-receiving-frames).